beelee115/VIR_AJL_Team-Exfoliant/README.md

 🔗 [Equitable AI for Dermatology | Kaggle Competition Page](https://www.kaggle.com/competitions/bttai-ajl-2025/overview)

 ## ⚙️ Setup & Execution
+Follow these steps to set up your environment and run the code for the Kaggle competition.

+**1️⃣ Clone the Repository**

+git clone <repository-url>
+cd VIR_AJL_Team-Exfoliant

+Replace <repository-url> with the actual URL of your GitHub repository.

+**2️⃣ Install Dependencies**

+Ensure you have Python installed.
+Then, install the required dependencies:

+pip install -r requirements.txt

+If you do not have a requirements.txt file, manually install the necessary libraries:

+pip install pandas numpy scikit-learn matplotlib seaborn kaggle

+**3️⃣ Set Up the Environment**

+Ensure you have the necessary environment set up for running Python scripts.
+You may use a virtual environment:

+python -m venv env
+source env/bin/activate  # On macOS/Linux
+env\Scripts\activate  # On Windows

+**4️⃣ Access the Dataset**

+The dataset files (train.csv and test.csv) are already included in the repository.
+Ensure they are in the root directory:

+project-folder/
+│── train.csv
+│── test.csv
+│── exfoliant.py
+│── vir-ajl-team-exfoliant-sub-2.py
+│── README.md

+**5️⃣ Run the Script**

+Execute the script in the command line:

+python vir-ajl-team-exfoliant-sub-2.py

+Replace vir-ajl-team-exfoliant-sub-2.py with the appropriate script name if needed.
 ## 📌 Project Overview
 **🏆 The Competition & Break Through Tech AI**